Leestake/Leestake/doc/build-unix.md

 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.

-UNIX BUILD NOTES FOR PEERCOIN
+UNIX BUILD NOTES FOR Leestake
 ====================

 To Build in Terminal on Debian based Linux